Avinash7390/Innodev_24/README.md

  - A Calendar view of upcoming events .

  - Admin can keep track of the event attendance (check-in system), ticket sales and also revenue .

  - Admin Dashboard where he can manage the attendee list , track registration and look after ticket sales.

+ - Admin can promote the events by creating sharable event links in the description of a particular event.

+ - Search feature in the application .

+ - Dark mode feature .

 ⭐Technologies Used :

- - Front-End : JavaScript , ReactJS , CSS , Tailwind CSS
+ - Front-End : JavaScript , ReactJS , CSS , Tailwind CSS , Flowbite CSS
  - Back-End :ExpressJS , NodeJs
- - Database :MongoDB ,
+ - Database :MongoDB , Firebase
+ - State-Management : Redux toolkit
  - Developer tools : npm , git